slevey087/marklet/README.md

 })();
 ```

+(Note that if you use both a callback and a promise, the callback will execute first.)

 The scripts and styles to be included are defined in the options as _include trees_, explained below.

 `deleter()` is a function supplied to your code by Marklet.
 When it is called, all tags added by Marklet will be deleted.
 This will return the page close to its previous state (though it will not remove any global variables added by the included scripts or your code).
 This is optional, but good practice.